 OVERLAY DISTRICT DESCRIPTION ENVIRONMENTAL OVERLAYS A. McWhirter Field Aviation Overlay Designed to restrict development within and adjacent to the flight paths of McWhirter Field that may pose a hazard to aviation.
 B. Carolina Heelsplitter Overlay Imposes certain restrictions on new development that drains into the Six Mile Creek Watershed Basin to protect the endangered species and its habitat.
+C. Pipeline Overlay Established to protect the general public from unnecessary risk, promote public health, safety, and welfare associated with transmission pipelines corridors by providing a margin of restricted use within close proximity to hazardous pipelines.
 CORRIDOR OVERLAYS A. Carolina Thread Trail Overlay Established to preserve and develop the proposed greenway corridors identified in the Lancaster County Carolina Thread Trail Greenway Master Plan, 2011.
 B. Highway Corridor Overlay Creates design standards for all parcels fronting on or within 1,000 feet of the right-of-way of U.S. Highway 521 from the state line to Highway 75 (Waxhaw) and parcels that front Highway 160.
 CHARACTER PROTECTION OVERLAYS A. Cluster Subdivision Overlay Alternative to traditional subdivision design, with the principle purpose being to encourage open space and conservation in Medium Density Residential District.
 Site planning technique concentrates buildings and structures to the most buildable areas, preserving the remaining area as open space for recreation and preservation of significant site features.
 B. Equestrian Oriented Subdivision Overlay Established for residential developments with an emphasis on equestrian activities and amenities; i.e. Black Horse Run development.

-^{}Note: Standards for flood damage prevention and river buffers are included in Chapter 8, Natural Resources Protection.
+\Note: Standards for flood damage prevention and river buffers are included in Chapter 8, Natural Resources Protection.

-4.2 ENVIRONMENTAL OVERLAYS
+4.2 ENVIRONMENTAL HAZARDOUS OVERLAYS